Applications are invited for the latest round of Short-Term Postdoctoral Fellowships in the Leeds Humanities Research Institute.

 The LHRI is pleased to be able to offer our new Short-Term Postdoctoral Fellowships the opportunity to apply for up to £200 in research expenses, in support of research activities to be undertaken in the Fellowship period.
 Further details can be found in the application form.

-To apply, applicants should email a completed application form and a CV to Mike Skinner firstname.lastname@example.org by the 1 May deadline.
+To apply, applicants should email a completed application form and a CV to Erin Pickles by the 16 August deadline.